decretist/Dissertation/Chapter3/chapter3.md

 in the record of the 1143 Venice court case: neither record accords Gratian the kind of prominence that might be expected for a figure of such importance.
-Gratian appears second on the list of the three legal consultants in the Venice case, and is not referred to with the honorific title "*Magister*."
+Gratian appears second on the list of the three legal consultants in the Venice case and is not referred to with the honorific title "*Magister*."
 And the Siena necrology records nothing beyond the bare facts of a name, a day (but not year) of death, and that the defunct had been a bishop from or of Chiusi.[^53]